-3.01 Prepare Level Surface
+- 3.01 Prepare Level Surface - A. Locate level area to deploy.
+The washout should be located away from storm drains, gutters, or other stormwater conveyances as much as practical.

-Locate level area to deploy.
-The washout should be located away from storm drains, gutters, or other stormwater conveyances as much as practica practical.
+practical.
 For example, trees and shrubs from land clearing can be used as a brush barrier or converted into wood chips, then used as mulch on graded areas.
-Wood pallets, cardboard boxes and construction scraps can also be recycled.
+Wood pallets, cardboard boxes, and construction scraps can also be recycled.

-- .
-Collect site trash daily and dispose in the dumpster, throughout the life of the Project, especially · Make sure that construction waste is collected, removed, and disposed of only at authorized - .
-Remove solid waste promptly since erosion and sediment control devices tend to collect litter. - .
-Bag any waste that can leak out of the dumpster. - .
-Bag all blowable trash so that it is contained within the dumpster. - Arrange for regular waste collection.
+- Collect site trash daily and dispose in the dumpster, throughout the life of the Project, especially during the rainy and windy conditions. - Make sure that construction waste is collected, removed, and disposed of only at authorized disposal areas. - Remove solid waste promptly since erosion and sediment control devices tend to collect litter. - Bag any waste that can leak out of the dumpster. - · Bag all blowable trash so that it is contained within the dumpster. - Arrange for regular waste collection.